 Organizations can optimize cost by going "green" and substantially reducing unnecessary paper.
 R12.2 now provides users access to the Flow Execution Workstation to document during production of assemblies and components.
 This simplifies access to documents and reduces paper waste.
 Another key offering is self-service capabilities.
 The application integrates self-service so that users can complete tasks in absence of work orders and access plans at any point of an operation.
 Users can also take a customer’s request and access a plan and include the request.

 Oracle has combined Process (OPM) and Discrete Manufacturing so there is one single template that services both.
 The capability to access broad supply chain capabilities allows modern integration that was not offered in previous Oracle releases.
 Key benefits include attributes of all item types to increased accuracy, and co-signed inventory to reduce carrying and order management costs.

-Benefits of Oracle Human Resources Management System (HRMS)
+Key Advantages of Oracle Human Resources Management System (HRMS) in R12.2

 Reduce Human Resource Materials

 Organizations can now provide to employees the necessary common forms and documents that help reduce distribution costs and materials Human Resource employees are required to maintain.
 Documentation is simplified, as organizations can replace hard copies of forms with soft copies.